Carnegie Mellon University

 The ECE Academic Integrity Policy aplies to this course in all respects.
 The University Policy on Cheating and Plagiarism also applies.
 The below points are meant to clarify and augment these policies.

-Students are not permitted to reference any notes (except the officially permitted notes sheet), receive information from others, provide information to others, or otherwise have access to information not already in their own head during tests.
+Students are not permitted to reference any notes (except the officially permitted notes sheet), receive information from others, provide information to others, record information, play back information, or otherwise have access to information not already in their own head during tests.
 No sharing of any physical items is permitted during tests.
 If tests have your name pre-printed, you must take the test with your name printed on it.
 Students taking makeup exams are strictly forbidden from discussing any aspects of the test with any other student whatsoever until all students have taken the exam.
+Keep your eyes on your own paper during tests.

 The project software, course notes, and other course material provided to students are copyright by the instructor.
 They may not be reposted, distributed, or represented as other than copyrighted work.
 This means that posting or representing course materials as public domain or "open source" is strictly prohibited.
 Among other things, this means that you cannot post course materials on web sites and cannot put course-provided software on public course repositories because students do not own copyright permissions enabling them to designate such materials "public domain" or "open source."
 Do not use cloud-based version control services that make your code publicly viewable (e.g. do not use Google Project Hosting).
 If someone copies your publicly posted code, we won't necessarily believe you didn't help them on purpose.